BranchTaken/Hemlock/doc/design/memory.md

 ##### Card tables

-As mentioned earlier, major->minor references constitute minor heap roots that must be traced during every minor collection.
+As mentioned earlier, major→minor references constitute minor heap roots that must be traced during every minor collection.
 The simple-but-slow method for finding such roots would be to linearly scan the entire major heap.
 Hemlock avoids this overhead by maintaining a three-level card table, where cards are